Mozambique

 Fresh seafood is a central part of the coastal experience, with small fishing villages and seaside towns offering a laid back atmosphere along the Indian Ocean.

 Beyond its beaches, Mozambique also forms part of select Southern Africa safari itineraries, particularly in combination with inland wildlife regions such as Kruger National Park.
-This creates a classic bush and beach travel experience that you can experience on either our accommodated 14-Day Beach & Bush Safari or our overland 22-Day Trade Route Safari.
+This creates a classic bush and beach travel experience.

 Vilankulos